Chichester Runners and Chichester College are working together on an exciting project to build a new running track for the local community.

 How Much Will It Cost?

 We have a confirmed cost of £310k.
 About 35% of that will come from reserves built-up by the club over many years.
 We are actively fund-raising for the rest, and thus far have raised a total of £232K.
-A legal agreement has been reached with the College which will protect our investment for the foreseeable future and beyond.
+A legal agreement will be made with the College to protect our investment into the future.

 With three quarters of the money raised, we are now offering members of the club and wider public the opportunity to sponsor a metre of track to help get us over the line.
 This will cost £100 per metre (less than most training shoes), and in return you will receive a certificate recording which metre (or metres) you have sponsored, which will also be on a large board within the Pavilion club rooms recording all sponsorships.